kdatar1604/KshitijaRepo/README.md

 ### How to run application
 1. Minimum Android version to run application 21 (Lollipop)
-2. Make sure internet is working
+2. It is assumpted that internet is working